Schistosomiasis: Antibody detection

 Antibody detection can be useful to indicate schistosome infection in people who have traveled to areas where schistosomiasis is common and in whom eggs cannot be demonstrated in fecal or urine specimens.
-Test sensitivity and specificity vary widely among the many tests reported for the serologic diagnosis of schistosomiasis and are dependent on both the type of antigen preparations used (crude, purified, adult worm, egg, cercarial) and the test procedure.
+Test sensitivity and specificity vary widely among the many tests reported for the serologic diagnosis of schistosomiasis and depend on the type of antigen preparations used (crude, purified, adult worm, egg, cercarial) and the test procedure.

 At the U.S. Centers for Disease Control and Prevention, a combination of tests with purified adult worm antigens is used for antibody detection.
 All serum specimens are tested by FAST-ELISA using S. mansoni adult microsomal antigen.
-A positive reaction (greater than 9 units/µl serum) indicates infection with Schistosoma species.
+A positive reaction (greater than 9 units/μL serum) indicates infection with Schistosoma species.
 Sensitivity for S. mansoni infection is 99%, 95% for S. haematobium infection, and less than 50% for S. japonicum infection.
-Specificity of this assay for detecting schistosome infection is 99%.
+The specificity of this assay for detecting schistosome infection is 99%.
 Because test sensitivity with the FAST-ELISA is reduced for species other than S. mansoni, immunoblots of the species appropriate to the person's travel history are also tested to ensure detection of S. haematobium and S. japonicum infections.
 Immunoblots with adult worm microsomal antigens are species-specific, so a positive reaction indicates the infecting species.
-The presence of antibody is indicative only of schistosome infection at some time and cannot be correlated with clinical status, worm burden, egg production, or prognosis.
+The antibody's presence only indicates that schistosome infection occurred at some time and cannot be correlated with clinical status, worm burden, egg production, or prognosis.
 Where a person has traveled can help determine which Schistosoma species to test for by immunoblot.

 In 2005, a field evaluation of a novel handheld microscope was undertaken in Uganda for the diagnosis of intestinal schistosomiasis by a team led by Russell Stothard from the Natural History Museum of London, working with the Schistosomiasis Control Initiative, London.